 It’s been another up and down week for the stock market, once again shaped by the moves in oil prices.
 These movements can cause short-term disruptions in stock prices as evidenced by the gyrations of the last few weeks, but our thematic tailwinds continue to be a guiding light in the market storm.

 Over the last few weeks we’ve recommended investors continue to sit on the sidelines preferring to keep our powder dry amid the market turbulence as we wait for more favorable risk to reward profiles in stock prices.
-On the dividend side of our holdings — which continues to outperform— as of the market’s close last night, our position in Philip Morris International (Unfortunately, we could not get stock quote PM this time.) is up more than 15% from my initial recommendation and both AT&T (Unfortunately, we could not get stock quote T this time.) and PayPal (Unfortunately, we could not get stock quote PYPL this time.) shares are up more than 10% including dividends.
+On the dividend side of our holdings — which continues to outperform— as of the market’s close last night, our position in Philip Morris International ([stock_quote symbol=”PM”]) is up more than 15% from my initial recommendation and both AT&T ([stock_quote symbol=”T”]) and PayPal ([stock_quote symbol=”PYPL”]) shares are up more than 10% including dividends.

 While the stock market has rebounded, there are still reasons to remain cautious. . .

 The recent rally in the stock market has been due in part to organizations like the OECD and others that are calling for more monetary stimulus.
 Let’s remember, we have yet to feel the full impact of the oil price drop, but the evidence is mounting:

 - Comments from the CEO of Devon Energy ([stock_quote symbol=”DVN”]) imply most US shale producers need $55-$60 oil to work